Cyber-Scoring/snowfort-2024-user-manual/README.md

 ### Services

 Each service will be contained within a folder in the `/home/player` directory.
-Each service will consist of a `docker-compose.yaml` with one or more containers.
+All services will consist of a `docker-compose.yaml` with one or more containers.
 Each service will also have an initial backup stored in the `/home/player/backups` directory.
+There are no restrictions as to how you may patch your services, however the goal is to not disrupt the intended flow for clients and to maintain uptime. (i.e. Don't break/remove functionality or keep your services down for too long)

 ### VPN